darkxeno/devops-technical-test/README.md

 <br/>
 <br/>

-Examples about other pipelines done in the past:
+Examples of other pipelines done in the past:

 ![Kubernetes Pipeline](images/KubernetesPipeline.png)
 Notes: azure devops (partial screenshot) of a kubernetes pipeline